hero background

 How ChondroFiller Compares with Traditional Treatments

 Compared to well-established cartilage repair techniques, ChondroFiller offers a simpler, less invasive alternative.
 Traditional methods include microfracture surgery, which involves creating tiny fractures in the bone to stimulate cartilage growth, or autologous chondrocyte implantation, where cartilage cells are harvested, grown in a lab, and then implanted back—both of which can be complex and demanding.
-Bone cement is also commonly used in certain trauma and fracture cases, supported by British orthopaedic societies, and uncemented implants have proven effective in clinics like ours.
 Rather than replacing these options, ChondroFiller adds to the treatment landscape, especially for patients who benefit from a less invasive solution.
 As one study concluded, “Chondrofiller Liquid is shown to be a safe procedure which was able to provide satisfactory results” (Breil-Wirth et al., 2016).
 Additional studies reported “significant improvements in all assessed parameters, focusing on characteristics of the generated tissue in the MRI” (De Lucas Villarrubi et al., 2021).
 For hand osteoarthritis, patients experienced “improvements in pain symptoms and increased strength in grip and pinch movements” (Corain et al., 2023).
 Together, these findings show ChondroFiller to be a compelling part of a tailored approach to cartilage repair.

 The Expertise Behind Modern Cartilage Care